RICHMOND, Va. — Do you have a star? Is it REAL?

 Virginia residents who want to board an airplane will soon need a star on their driver’s license, indicating that it is a REAL ID credential or they will need another form of approved identification to board their flight or enter a secure federal facility.
 Virginia’s REAL ID driver’s licenses and identification cards have a small star in the upper right corner to indicate that it meets new federal regulations that establish minimum security standards.

-The upgraded REAL IDs will be required starting October 1, 2020 and the clock is ticking as the one-year countdown has begun.
+The upgraded REAL IDs will be required starting October 1, 2020.

-To get a REAL ID-compliant driver’s license, individuals will need to appear at their local Virginia DMV in person and bring certain documents to prove U.S. citizenship and Virginia residency.
+To get the REAL ID star, individuals will need to appear at their local Virginia DMV in person and bring certain documents to prove U.S. citizenship and Virginia residency.
 Required documents include one proof of identity, one proof of legal presence, two proofs of Virginia residency, one proof of your social security number (if you’ve been issued one) and a current driver’s license if you are applying to exchange one issued by another U.S. state.
 A list of most commonly used documents is posted online.

-TSA has posted new signs at airports nationwide to remind people that REAL ID-compliant licenses or other acceptable forms of ID, such as a valid passport, federal government PIV card or U.S. military ID, will be mandatory for air travel beginning on October 1, 2020.
+Travelers will begin seeing new signs at airports nationwide in the coming weeks to remind people that REAL ID-compliant licenses or other acceptable forms of ID, such as a valid passport, federal government PIV card or U.S. military ID, will be mandatory for air travel beginning on October 1, 2020.
 Critically important, on October 1, 2020, individuals who are unable to verify their identity will not be permitted to enter the TSA checkpoint and will not be allowed to fly.
-TSA officers will be providing verbal advisements to passengers to remind them about REAL ID.

-For more information and details about how to obtain a REAL ID-compliant driver’s license or identification card in Virginia, visit the Virginia Department of Motor Vehicles web site.
+For more information and details about how to obtain a REAL ID driver’s license or identification card in Virginia, visit the Virginia Department of Motor Vehicles web site.

-TSA also has a one-minute video that provides information about flying with a REAL ID-compliant license.
+TSA also has a one-minute video that provides information about flying with a REAL ID.